ai-forever/railway_infrastructure_detection_aij2021/readme_en.md

 ## Task setting

 Based on the photos, you should create the detection algorithm for the following objects:
-- "Car" (car),
+- "Car" (car);
-- "Human" (human),
+- "Human" (human);
-- "Wagon" (wagon)*,
+- "Wagon" (wagon)*;
-- "FacingSwitchL" (turnout switch in the direction of travel, to the left),
+- "FacingSwitchL" (turnout switch in the course of movement, to the left);
-- "FacingSwitchR" (turnout switch in the direction of travel, to the right),
+- "FacingSwitchR" (turnout switch in the course of movement, to the right);
-- "FacingSwitchNV" (turnout switch in the direction of travel, out of sight),
+- "FacingSwitchNV" (turnout switch in the course of movement, out of sight);
-- "TrailingSwitchL" (turnout switch against the course of movement, to the left),
+- "TrailingSwitchL" (turnout switch against the course of movement, to the left);
-- "TrailingSwitchR" (turnout switch against the course of movement, to the right),
+- "TrailingSwitchR" (turnout switch against the course of movement, to the right);
-- "TrailingSwitchNV" (turnout switch against the direction of travel, out of sight),
+- "TrailingSwitchNV" (turnout switch against the course of movement, out of sight);
-- "SignalE" (traffic light permitting),
+- "SignalE" (traffic light permitting);
 - "SignalF" (no traffic light).

 Besides, you need to put segmentation masks for the following elements: